-MED205 - Medical Assisting Clinical Procedures 3 credits
+MED205 - Medical Assisting Clinical Procedures

 This course provides an introduction to the clinical side of medical assisting.
 Preliminary steps that must be taken before working with patients are covered, such as organizing the office, lab, and examination areas, and assisting with patient assessment.
 Students are also introduced to the steps to follow to aid both the physician and the patient during various medical examinations.
+Prerequisite: MED115, MED116, MED125 and slide preparation for microscopic examination.
+Proper processing of collected specimens is introduced, including quality control, avoiding collection errors, safe transportation of specimens, and chain of custody guidelines.
+Safety and Compliance guidelines including standard precautions, HIPAA regulations, exposure control plan, and the use of personal protective equipment will be discussed.
+The lab component will include urine collection and venipuncture.
+More complex collection procedures such as peripheral blood smears, blood culture collections, and collecting specimens on special populations will be presented.
+This course prepares the student to sit for the National Health Careers Association Certified Phlebotomy Technician Examination (CPT).
 Prerequisite: MED115, MED116, MED125